code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 - Calculation in the infrared spectral domain (file \ref rayir.f90)
 - Calculation in the spectral range of solar radiation (file \ref rayso.f90)

-This 1D-radiative model is needed if the soil/atmosphere interaction model is activated.
+This 1D-radiative model is needed if the ground/atmosphere interaction model is activated.

-This model is activated if the parameter \ref iatra1 is equal to one in the file cs_users_parameters.f90.
+This model is activated if the parameter \ref radiative_model_1d is equal to one in the file cs_users_parameters.cpp.

 Atmospheric main variables
 ==========================